theoria-dataset/theoria-dataset/CONTRIBUTE.md

   - Each explanation object consists of:
     - "step": An integer that must coincide with the corresponding one in the `derivation`.
     - "text": A concise and clear description of the rationale behind certain steps in the derivation process.
+  - If there are math symbols or equations included in the `text`, they must be enclosed in backticks (``) and written in AsciiMath format.
   - For example:

   ```json